1. About

 The number of bytes in the data area of the chunk.
 If not configured with Inband Tags, then this whole area will be used to store data and the tags will be stored in the spare area.
 If Inband Tags is enabled then the end of this area will be used to store tags and the rest will be used to store data.

-- Spare Bytes Per Chunk
+- Data Bytes Per Chunk

 -

-The number of bytes available for Spare Data out of band, associated with each chunk.
+The number of bytes available for spare data out of band, associated with each chunk.

 - Chunks Per Block